panoply/esthetic/readme.md

 ### Why Prettify?

 Prettify is mostly geared towards web projects and exists an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/).
 It's the perfect choice for projects that leverage the [Liquid](https://shopify.github.io/liquid/) template language and was developed for usage in the [Liquify](https://liquify.dev) text editor extension/plugin.
-Prettify allows developers to comfortably infuse Liquid into different languages without sacrificing beautification support, it intends to be the solution you'd employ when working with the template language and can also be appropriated outside the Liquid.
+Prettify allows developers to comfortably infuse Liquid into different languages without sacrificing beautification support, it intends to be the solution you'd employ when working with the template language.

 ### Language Support